 Voters approved the Washington Death with Dignity Act in 2008 with 58 percent of the vote.
 The law permits eligible patients with a terminal illness to request lethal drugs to end their lives.
 Individual hospitals may prohibit participation in euthanasia, but must clearly state their policy.
 Washington law is very similar to assisted suicide laws in Oregon and Vermont.
 The statute requires a series of requests and waiting periods, while requiring the patient to be of sound mind and capable of clear communication.

 This is an emerging area of the law and only a handful of states permit physician-assisted suicide.
+Those who live in one of these states and choose this option must follow specific procedures.
 If you have additional legal questions about this issue, including euthanasia and advanced directives, contact a health care attorney in your state.